Rapper turned teaching artist with the goal of keeping the performing arts alive for the youth of Portland.

 You can check out my recent music video here.

 Why did you choose Portland?
 The size, the geography, the music scene and the arts community.
 I had lived in Greensboro, North Carolina and Columbus, Ohio prior to moving here.
-I came for what was to be a 3-month trial period and here I am over a dozen years later.
+I came for what was to be a 3-month trial period and here I am years later.

 What do you like to do with out-of-towners?
 Bring them to the Eastern Prom, 158 Bake Shop, Ferry Beach, Ferdinand and Space and brag about how we got to all of these places without the hassle of traffic or waiting in any lines.